 MyHeritage fixes problems

 In January of 2018 all that patience paid off.
 MyHeritage updated their matching algorithm and re-calibrated all of the DNA matches in their system.
 The result was a much more robust depiction of our relationships with others in the database.
 Most users saw a dramatic increase in the total number of matches, and a significant decrease in the number of false positives, or matches that are on your match list, but shouldn’t be.

 Additionally, to the delight of many genetic genealogists, MyHeritage launched a chromosome browser.
 This tool allows you to see the locations on the DNA that are shared with your match.
 Many genetic genealogists like to use this tool to help them visualize the shared DNA, and group their DNA matches.

 While you can just transfer your DNA into MyHeritage for free if you have tested at another genetic genealogy company, there is value in having your actual DNA sample in more than one location.
 We never really know what the future of DNA testing or our testing companies will hold.
-So having your DNA sample at more than one testing company might prove to be advantageous.
+So taking a DNA test at MyHeritage and having your DNA sample at more than one testing company might prove to be advantageous.

 Whether you upload or test there, the inexpensive MyHeritage DNA quick reference guide we publish will guide you through the rapidly-improving DNA tools there.
 Check it out!